 If the child continues to struggle with learning how to write consult with an occupational therapist.
 Talk with your child’s teacher to learn about your school’s process.
 He or she may recommend an occupational therapy evaluation.
-If the child is experiencing problems in other areas as well, additional testing may be recommended to determine if your child is in need of specialized instruction (individualized education plan also known as an IEP) or a 504 accommodation plan.
+If the child is experiencing problems in other areas as well, additional testing may be recommended to determine if your child needs specialized instruction (individualized education plan also known as an IEP) or a 504 accommodation plan.
 You may also seek an OT evaluation through your pediatrician.
 Most major insurances will cover the assessment if it is deemed medically necessary.

 What can you do if the child is already in 3rd grade or higher?

 Continuing to address handwriting automaticity is still important typically via OT services.
 Additionally, modifications may need to be made in the classroom via specialized instruction (IEP) or a 504 accommodation plan.
 If you homeschool, you can also implement these strategies at home.
 At this grade level, children are no longer expected to learn how to write but to write to show what he or she has learned.
 Sometimes reducing or eliminating the manual aspect of handwriting is necessary if you want a true assessment of what the child can express.
-Getting thoughts out of the head and onto the paper if the ultimate goal.
-Eliminating the need to think about how to form letters, how to spell many of the words and how to apply the rules of grammar will help the child focus on the content they’d like to write about.
-Typically the IEP or 504 team will use their expertise to determine what modifications or accommodations would be appropriate and most beneficial.
+Getting thoughts out of one’s head and onto the paper is the ultimate goal.
+Eliminating the need to think about how to form letters, how to spell many of the words, and how to apply the rules of grammar will help the child focus on the content they’d like to write about.
+Typically the IEP or 504 teams will use their expertise to determine what modifications or accommodations would be appropriate and most beneficial.
 It is important to strive for the maximum level of student participation and independence when determining the level of support needed.
 There are several options that can be trialed to determine what works for the kiddo.
-Everyone is unique so there is no catch all.
+Everyone is unique so there is no catch-all.
 Children may benefit from one or a combination of the strategies listed below:

 1. Graphic Organizers